Skip to content

 6. Morocco

-This is the last country to complete the North African list on the cheapest countries to live in.
-Home to exotic cities such as Casablanca and Marrakech, Morocco is also one of the countries with the cheapest cost of living overall.
+This is the last country to complete the list of the cheapest countries to live in North Africa.
+Home to foreign cities such as Casablanca and Marrakech, Morocco is also one of the countries with the most affordable overall cost of living.

-Industries anchoring the Moroccan economy are aerospace, phosphate mining, and processing, and manufacturing automotive parts.
-In the mix is also how Morocco maximizes its closeness to Europe, with the economy being propelled by agriculture, tourism, textiles, apparel, and subcomponents.
+Industries that anchor the Moroccan economy include aerospace, phosphate mining, and processing, as well as manufacturing automotive parts.
+In the mix is also how Morocco maximises its closeness to Europe, with the economy being propelled by agriculture, tourism, textiles, apparel, and subcomponents.

-In Morocco, rents are 89% lower than in New York and a cost of living that is 63 percent less.
+In Morocco, rents are 89% lower than in New York, and the cost of living is 63 % lower.
 To enjoy the capital of Rabat, one needs monthly expenses that can stretch to $750.

 World Position: 21